Article Number: 18 | Post Date: September 30, 2016 | Last Updated: September 30, 2016

 Is it possible to export single frames in Virtual CRASH 3?

 First, let's start by expanding our view screen to maximize our exported image size.
-Use the on the left and on the bottom of the environment editor to eliminate the left side control panel and lower information window.
+Use the arrow button on the left and on the bottom of the environment editor to eliminate the left side control panel and lower information window.

 Next, select the render mode you would like to use.
 You can also simply export your current draft mode view in which you are currently working.
 Once you have the desired view you would like to render, go to Project > Export.
 Here we've first rendered our scene in Skylight mode.